HISTORY OF CONTEMPORARY SOCIETIES

 VENEZIA

-The course aims to give the students a knowledge of the main transformations and processes that concerned contemporary societies (class relations, social organisations, cultures, collective mentalities, social movements) in connection with the political and economic changes in Europe and worldwide from 1789 to our days.
+The course aims to give the students a knowledge of the main transformations that concerned contemporary societies in connection with the changing role of the State in the social and economic processes in Europe and worldwide from 1789 to our days.

 - Knowledge of the main social transformations during contemporary history and capacity to critically connect them with more general historical transitions;